AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 ---
-title: Overview of brand references]—Brands, Products, and Personas
+title: Overview of brand references—Brands, Products, and Personas
-description: Add Brands, Products, and Personas to GenStudio to create a comprehensive brand profile that includes all aspects of a brand's representation.
+description: Add brands, products, and personas to GenStudio to create a comprehensive brand profile that includes all aspects of a brand's representation.
 ---

-# GenStudio [!DNL References]
+# GenStudio references

 GenStudio references consist of **Brands**, **Products**, and **Personas**.
 These brand references can be uploaded or manually added to GenStudio to create a references library of guides, which serves as a comprehensive representation of a brand's identity.
 This user-defined brand references ensure that any AI-generated content in GenStudio is customized to align with the specific brand identity, enabling effective personalization of content.